lthimx/pnpbox1/README.md

 ![](images/global_view.jpg)

 ## Buttons
-This are for reset and unlock operrations but it can be re-configure...
+This is a view of two buttons for reset and unlock operations but it can be re-configure for others actions.

 ![](images/buttons.jpg)